Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Slavery is one such event which can have deep emotional trauma on someone.
 It is the condition of being owned by another person and forced to work without freedom.

-Psychological Impact of Prolonged Trauma
+Psychological Impact Of Prolonged Trauma

 Prolonged trauma alters the brain chemistry affecting the structure and functions of the brain.
 The key regions which get affected after an event involve emotions, memory, and decision-making.